 🇮🇹 Origins of risotto

-The famous Risotto alla Milanese (also found in this blog) is simple but flavorful and's prominent flavor comes from saffron, a common spice also used in Spanish cuisine (think of Paella).
+The famous Risotto alla Milanese (also found in this blog) is simple but flavorful and's prominent flavor comes from saffron, a common spice used in Spanish cuisine (think of Paella).

 Our Plant-Based versions are not traditional but vegan and follow the conventional techniques.
 Check our Sun-dried Tomatoes Risotto recipe, for another great and easy-to-make version of this Italian favorite!
 They are equally delicious and perfect for us who follow a vegan diet!